 Due to her husband’s job relocation, Emily most recently gained international design experience in Sydney, Australia, where she was versed in a more modern, minimalist style with an emphasis on merging indoor and outdoor living.
 She worked under the direction of Kate Nixon, award-winning interior designer and lead stylist for House & Garden magazine.
 Emily worked closely with residential clients for Studio Kate, co-managed in-house Italian textile line, Busatti, and sourced extensively for H&G photo shoots.
 Never one to turn down travel (or an ocean view), she embraced this priceless experience as a time to hone her skills for merging timeless design with fresh, sleek styling.

-Back in the States with her husband and baby boy, Emily is now proud owner of Wallace Wood Interiors, for which she expertly applies her vast design knowledge collected from around the world to create beautifully balanced spaces.
+Back in the States with her husband and two young children, Emily is now proud owner of Wallace Wood Interiors, for which she expertly applies her vast design knowledge collected from around the world to create beautifully balanced spaces.